W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 This neutrality condition is often relaxed by demanding the following weaker assumption to be satisfied for some non-negative integers $n_1,\cdots,n_r$

-In that case the free-field correlation functions are higher-rank generalizations of Dotsenko-Fateev integrals.
-These are given, provided that the following is finite, by
+Free-field correlation functions are then higher-rank generalizations of Dotsenko-Fateev integrals, that we call \textit{$\g$-Dotenko-Fateev integrals}.
+They are given, provided that the following is finite, by

-Under the assumption that $\gamma\in(0,\sqrt 2)$ this is the case as soon as the following requirement is met\footnote{This can be seen by interpreting these integrals as integer moments of correlated Gaussian Multiplicative Chaos measures, which exist as soon as the assumptions from~\cite[Lemma 4.1]{Toda_construction} are satisfied.}:
+where the integrand satisfies the neutrality condition~\eqref{eq:neutrality} and is thus defined by Equation~\eqref{eq:correl_0}.
+When $\gamma\in(0,\sqrt 2)$ such integrals are finite as soon as the following requirement is met for $1\leq i\leq r$\footnote{This can be seen by interpreting these integrals as integer moments of correlated Gaussian Multiplicative Chaos measures, which exist as soon as the assumptions from~\cite[Lemma 4.1]{Toda_construction} are satisfied.}: